 When required by a foreign state, posts may issue certificates in a foreign language, provided they are confident that the translation accurately reflects the English text in 22.25.
 Posts requiring amended wordings for certificates should approach the Consular Policy and Training Section for advice.

 Clients can download application forms from the DFAT Smartraveller website.
 In Australia, they can complete the form and have it witnessed by a qualified witness listed on the application form.
 They can then present it at any DFAT office.
 Clients overseas can complete the form and present it at an Australian mission for witnessing.

-It is desirable to sight documentary evidence of the applicant's date of birth, nationality, Australian residency and, if either party is divorced or widowed, the relevant divorce order or death certificate.
+It is desirable to sight documentary evidence of the applicant's and his/her partner's date of birth, nationality, Australian residency and, if either party is divorced or widowed, the relevant divorce order or death certificate.

 In Turkey, Poland and Portugal it is mandatory to sight applicants' IDs, birth certificates, citizenship certificates, or divorce orders, etc. when accepting the application.

 The consular officer should sign the certificate and add their details where indicated on the form, then complete the process by adding the official stamp.
 A hard copy of the final certificate complete with signatures and seals should be retained on file, along with any supporting documentation.